-A Computerized Maintenance Management System (CMMS) is software that enables real estate owners and service providers to operate and maintain their buildings and technical assets in an efficient, cost effective, and compliant way.
+A Computerized Maintenance Management System (CMMS) is software that enables real estate owners and service providers to operate and maintain their buildings and technical assets in a beneficial, cost effective, and compliant way.
 Implementing a CMMS system will support the forecasting, planning, and evaluating any type of maintenance work, either contracted or delivered by internal maintenance staff.

 Due to the complexity of maintenance legislation, execution of maintenance work needs to be planned, monitored, and documented with great care.
 CMMS supports maintenance planners, engineers, and supervisors with tools and technology that ensure streamlined and compliant execution of work.

 1. Scenario planning, resources and dispatching

 CMMS includes scenario planning tools and graphical plan boards to visualize upcoming work.
 Drag and drop functions allow you to move work, postpone activities, merge maintenance jobs or split activities.
 Impact on workloads and budgets is recalculated and visualized immediately.
 CMMS software supports resource planning to allocate maintenance teams or individual engineers to work, based on people’s availability, workloads, competencies and skills.
 Once the work is planned and allocated, CMMS supports automatic dispatching to the applicable engineers by using workflow tools, automated job tickets, and mobile solutions.

 2. Work order management

 All generated maintenance work and job tickets should be stored in a central work order repository.
-This allows you to easily search for open, planned, or closed maintenance work by building, asset, engineer or any other relevant search criteria.
+This allows users to easily search for open, planned, or closed maintenance work by building, asset, engineer or any other relevant search criteria.
 For each individual work order, details such as status updates, time spent, materials used, documentation, follow-up actions, planned budget, and actual costs are registered and available for reporting.
 The CMMS allows engineers to easily access their individual work, update or close job tickets, or query relevant asset information or maintenance procedures and checklists.